Clemastine Fumarate in the Treatment of Neurodevelopmental Delays in Williams Syndrome

 Study Description

 The primary objective of this study was to evaluate the initial efficacy and safety of Clomastine fumarate in the treatment of Williams syndrome.
 The secondary objective is to study Clomastine fumarate in relation to mechanisms of action, safety, and/or pathological mechanisms.
-This study was an open-label study with a randomized, cross-over, placebo-controlled design.
+This study was a randomized, cross-over, placebo-controlled design.
 Each participant will be randomly assigned to two groups through baseline assessment (see study results), with Group A receiving the FDA-approved drug Clemastine at a weight-dependent dose (see dosing table below) for the first cycle and placebo for the second cycle.
 Group B will be treated with placebo for the first cycle and the FDA-approved drug Clemastine for the second cycle.

 Connect with a study center